Music Playlist week #23 (The power ballad edition)

 Phil Collins - Against All Odds

-Phil Collins is bloody brilliant, and doesn't seem to get the credit he deserves.
+Phil Collins is bloody brilliant but doesn't seem to get the credit he deserves.
 Yes, he is probably the Dad of Dad-Rock, but he is a great drummer, frontman and songwriter.
 This is a classic song, and was an amazing sing-a-long long before Westlife butchered it!

 January 23, 2020